sfdcai/media-storage/README.md

 ### Directory Structure

 -   `/mnt/wd_all_pictures/incoming`: Landing zone for new files from iCloud.
--   `/mnt/wd_all_pictures/processed`: Stores files that have been backed up to Google Photos and compressed.
+-   `/mnt/wd_all_pictures/backup`: Stores files that needs to be synced with Pixel and NAS and have been backed up.
+-   `/mnt/wd_all_pictures/compress`: Stores files that needs to be compressed.
 -   `/mnt/wd_all_pictures/delete_pending`: A temporary holding area for files that are ready for deletion from iCloud.

 ---